-Advanced Cooling Technologies, Inc. has utilized the plasma enhanced chemical vapor deposition (PECVD) technique to produce nanometer thin coatings to control the surface chemistry of solid substrates and enable the wetting characteristics to be customized.
+Advanced Cooling Technologies, Inc. has utilized the plasma enhanced chemical vapor deposition (PECVD) technique in limited trials to produce nanometer thin coatings to control the surface chemistry of solid substrates and enable the wetting characteristics to be customized.
 The PECVD coating method utilizes a plasma to deeply fragment organic precursor molecules, which subsequently deposit onto solid substrates within the reaction chamber, such as nanoparticles.
 The resultant coating exhibits similar physical properties to the precursor, thus enabling the properties of the coating to be tailored by choosing a precursor with the desired properties.

 Dry metallic nanoparticles are added to the PECVD chamber where a plasma glow discharge deeply fragments volatile precursor moleules.
 These molecule fragments react on the solid surfaces within the reaction chamber, such as the surface of the nanoparticle, creating a coating that encapsulates the nanoparticle that mimics the chemistry of the volatile organic precursor.
 The coating thickness is controllable by adjusting the residence time within the reactor.
 By selecting the correct organic precursor, such as IPA, toluene, or perfluorodecaline, the wettability of a silicon wafer (left in the figure below) and copper oxide nanoparticles (right in the figure below) can be changed; see Figure 2.